gnocchixyz/gnocchi/doc/source/architecture.rst

 The *indexer* is responsible for storing the index of all resources, archive policies and metrics, along with their definitions, types and properties.
 The indexer is also responsible for linking resources with metrics.

+The *coordinator* is responsible for the division of jobs between *metricd* workers.

+The *notifier* is responsible for event-driven processing of incoming metrics.

 Available incoming and storage back-ends
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~